 The Department has overhead and slide projectors, 5 digital projection viewers, and a variety of digital camera equipment available for use by staff and graduate students.
 The equipment may be reserved at both ESB and GSB offices.
 Note that digital viewers are not to be used off campus by students without sign-off by an academic supervisor.
-In GSB, use the sign-out binder in the marked drawer under the front office counter when you book and return the equipment.
-Slide projectors are to be kept in the locked blue cabinets in 751H GSB.
-Ask Christie for the key.
-For ESB, use the sign-out binder for carousel projectors and VCRs, which are stored in 442C.
-Computer projectors in ESB are signed out through Darlene.
+In GSB, use the sign-out binder in the marked drawer under the front office counter when you pick up and return the equipment.
+Slide projectors are to be kept in the locked blue cabinets in 755 GSB.
+To book equipment in GSB please contact Christie at 492-4413.
+For ESB please book equipment through Darlene at 492-3242.

 Please ensure you are fully aware of the functions of how to use the digital equipment prior to your presentation.
-Contact Wolf or Mike for training if necessary.
+Contact Ian or Mike for training if necessary.